 From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

-Making it work as a boyfriend and girlfriend is hard enough, but having long distance as part of your marriage is a whole other ballgame.
+Making it work as a couple is hard enough, but having long distance as part of your marriage is another ballgame.

 It could be that you married a foreigner or one of you moved to another city for work or studies.
 Whatever the case, with the new status and expectations come new issues that are only amplified by the separation.

 This article will look at the challenges faced by LDR couples, whether long-distance relationships can work out, and how to have a successful relationship.

 Why Are Long-Distance Relationships So Hard?